ChrisPortman/Grapture/README.md

  - Implement a select box to allow selecting the RRD archive to look at.
    By default it loads the one with the highest resolution, but the least history.
+ - Add a reset graph button to refresh a graph to its full range.

  - (FIXED) At the moment, multiple graphs (eg InterfaceTraffic and InterfaceErrors) breaks the graph rendering.
+ - (FIXED) Create a config file to store environment setup config -> Various paths (eg path to RRD root)
+ - (FIXED) Sanity check paths where ever they are used to ensure that the inclusion/exclusion of a trailing '/' is handled.